-Exemption requested by the Scheveningen group STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION Scheveningen response to Commission position Commission response to revised Joint Recommendation improvements in selectivity to reduce unwanted catches of ling are technically challenging given their morphology, STECF cannot definitively assess the impact on the fisheries of improving selectivity and whether such improvements are very difficult to achieve in the relevant fisheries.
+Exemption requested by the Scheveningen group STECF assessment COMMENT - ADDITIONAL INFORMATION PROPOSED LTT fisheries are already selectivity in the relevant fisheries is reiterated.
+Improving selectivity further will render the fisheries uneconomic.
+While it is reasonable to assume that improvements in selectivity to reduce unwanted catches of ling are technically challenging given their morphology, STECF cannot definitively assess the impact on the fisheries of improving selectivity and whether such improvements are very difficult to achieve in the relevant fisheries.
 STECF notes that no additional catch or fleet information has been provided for the fleets from other Member States who may participate in the fisheries (i.e. DE and UK).
 Species for industrial purposes caught in demersal fisheries caught by bottom and beam trawl TR1, TR2, BT2 in area 3a Kattegat/Skagerrak, 4 North Sea EWG: New combined species exemption.
 Based on handling of unwanted catches are regarded as economically disproportionate given the difficulties in sorting very small undersized individuals from the target species.
 No supporting documentation is provided other than that the catches are insignificant in the demersal fisheries.
 Indications that there are no methods available to reduce bycatch of industrial species in these fisheries, but no supporting information is provided.
-NEW EXEMPTION Combined de minimis The Commission rejects the exemption on the basis of not sufficient data being provided.
-Ok, however Scheveningen reserves the right to retable this proposal at a later date when further information has been collected.
-Ok

-Exemption requested by the Scheveningen group STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION Scheveningen response to Commission position Commission response to revised Joint Recommendation Very limited information on the fleets and fisheries.
+Very limited information on the fleets and fisheries.
 Reference to beam trawl fisheries but no information is provided on the catches or fleets involved.
+Suggested additional data to be requested: NEW EXEMPTION Combined de minimis The Commission rejects the exemption on the basis of not sufficient data being provided.

-Suggested additional data to be requested: a) Supporting detailed b) Clarification on the fleets and fisheries to which this exemption would be applied.
+Exemption requested by the Scheveningen group STECF assessment COMMENT - ADDITIONAL INFORMATION PROPOSED LTT a) Supporting detailed documentation on catches b) Clarification on the fleets and fisheries to which this exemption would be applied.
 STECF plenary: notes that no additional supporting information has been provided to the PLEN 18-02 so no assessment can be made as to whether improvements in selectivity are very difficult to achieve or whether the costs of handling unwanted catches are disproportionate.
 However, STECF acknowledges that the catch information provided show the level of bycatch in the relevant fisheries is minimal so the volume of de minimis will be small.
 STECF notes that additional catch information has been provided for the Swedish fleets using TR1 and TR2 gears in the North Sea and Skagerrak.
-No information has been

-Exemption requested by the Scheveningen group STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION Scheveningen response to Commission position Commission response to revised Joint Recommendation supplied for the beam trawl fisheries.
-Whiting caught by beam trawlers 80-119 mm in area 4 North Sea major increases in selectivity being NEW EXEMPTION The Commission can accept the exemption on a 3-year temporary basis, and under the condition that it is only granted at a lower level, corresponding to the level of discards (2%) Ok, the exemption is only requested at 2% Ok
+No information has been supplied for the beam trawl fisheries.
+Whiting caught by beam trawlers 80-119 mm in area 4 North Sea EWG: New exemption.
+Based on major increases in selectivity being difficult to achieve over and above measures already introduced into the fishery.
+In addition, the handling of unwanted catches is regarded as economically disproportionate given the difficulties in sorting very small undersized individuals being difficult to sort from the target species.
+Limited supporting evidence, other than reference to several selectivity studies being undertaken in NL and reference to several studies that have looked at the economic impacts of the landing obligation.
+These show, in a general sense, that additional handling on board of unwanted catches generates NEW EXEMPTION The Commission can accept the exemption on a 3-year temporary basis, and under the condition that it is only granted at a lower level, corresponding to the level of discards (2%)